 What You Can Do for Motivation and Positive Morale

-You have much information about what people want from work.
-Key to creating a work environment that fosters motivation are the wants and needs of the individual employees.
+You have a lot of information about what people want from work.
+Key to creating a work environment that fosters motivation is the wants and needs of the individual employees.
 The most significant recommendation for your takeaway is that you need to start asking your employees what they want from work and whether they are getting it.

 With this information in hand, you'll be surprised at how many simple and inexpensive opportunities you have to create a motivational, desirable work environment.
 Pay attention to what is important to the people you employ for high motivation and positive morale.
 When you foster these for people, you'll achieve awesome business success.

 Harvard Business Review.
 "Does Money Really Affect Motivation?
 A Review of the Research."
 Accessed July 20, 2020.

 PositivePsychology.com.
 "The Science of Improving Motivation at Work."
 Accessed July 25, 2020.

 TINYpulse.
 "The 2019 Employee Engagement Report: The End of Employee Loyalty."
 Accessed July 26, 2020.